-Transfer students who complete an admissions application to Seattle University are automatically considered for merit-based scholarships, which begin at $8,000.
+Transfer students who complete an admissions application to Seattle University are automatically considered for merit-based scholarships, which typically start at $8,000.
 These scholarships are renewable for up to four years and are based on the information in the admissions application, not family finances.
 And we guarantee that any amount you receive as an institutional gift will remain constant for the duration of your degree.

 The Alfie Scholars Program cultivates leaders for civility, provides financial support, and engenders academic excellence for underrepresented community college transfer students.

 The Alfie Scholars Program offers a scholarship and special programing for underrepresented community college transfer students with the desire to become civility leaders who effect positive social change.
 In addition to the $30,000 scholarship, distributed over two years, the Alfie Scholars Program provides civility leadership training, intensive summer programing, and individual advising to help its scholars